Servicing Trekking Poles

-I recently discovered that water from this past summer’s rainy season seeped inside my trekking poles and never dried.
-The remaining water began to work it’s corrosive magic on the inside of the poles and the adjustment barrels became challenging to unlock and lock.
+We recently discovered that water (from a rainy season as an example) can seep inside trekking poles and will sometimes never dry.
+The water will work its corrosive magic on the inside of the poles and the adjustment barrels will become challenging to unlock and lock.

-The following is a guide for servicing Leki brand trekking poles so they’ll be in top condition the next time you head outdoors.
+The following is a guide for servicing (Leki) trekking poles so they’ll be in top condition the next time you head outdoors.
 This is also a great primer for troubleshooting your poles in case you run into a problem on the trail.

-You can also find more technical information diagrams and service information at the Leki website.
-Scroll down and click “Fix It On The Spot.”
+You can also find more technical information, diagrams and service information at the various trekking pole brands websites.
+Hopefully this helps!

 Level of Difficulty: Easy

 - Paper Towel or rag (for wiping moisture and corrosion)

 - Fine steel wool or brush (an old toothbrush works great)